Web Sales Management

 • The criteria search is case sensitive.
 If using a source that contains multiple cases within one word please use the auto-capitalization override to make the field search option look identical to the Source Tag.

-• In the Web Sales Shopping Cart, the TMsource is located under the Cart Source column.
+In the Web Sales Shopping Cart, the tmsource value is located under the Cart Source column.

 Checkout Cart on Behalf of Patron

-If a patron calls the box office and asks for assistance with a web sale, the box office has two options -after- the patron has logged in to the web site (The options below cannot be used for anonymous shopping carts).
+If a patron calls the box office and asks for assistance with a web sale, the box office has two options -after- the patron has logged in to the web site.
 The Box office can:

 • talk the patron through the sales process.
 If you look up the shopping cart, you can use the Web Log tab to see what the patron is doing -or-

-• 'take over' the shopping cart after instructing the patron that they will no longer be able to continue
+• 'take over' the shopping cart on the patrons behalf after instructing them that they will no longer be able to continue.

 Clicking on the 'Checkout' button provides a warning that you are about to take over the shopping cart for the patron and gives a chance to cancel the process.
 Once you continue with the checkout, the cart is marked complete and the patron will not be able to do anything with it.